QuantiModo/docs/query-options.md

     ?value=42,43

-#### Like Operator
+#### Wildcard Like Operator
-Add `%` sign as the first and/or last character.
+To get results matching a substring, add `%` as a wildcard as the first and/or last character of a query string parameter.
 In order to filter records which category that start with `Food`, the following query should be used: `?variableCategoryName=Food%`

 #### Negation Operator
 It is possible to get negated results of a query by prefixed the operator with `!`.